-British Pathé have recently posted 90,000 historic films on YouTube giving a rare glimpse into news of the day.
+British Pathé posted 90,000 historic films on YouTube in 2014, giving a rare glimpse into news of the day.
 Among these priceless glimpse into the past are clips illustrating the long and treasured relationship between the Irish and the United States.

 Here are just a sample of the fascinating videos:

 Eamon de Valera in Boston (1919)